-Olivia Thompson is the founder of Akila Dolls launched nine months ago after Olivia left her full-time job in a law firm to become a carer for her then seven year old daughter.
-It was on a shopping trip with her daughter, Amira, that they both noticed the lack of diverse and disability dolls in the high street shops.
+Olivia Thompson is the founder of Akila Dolls, that provide a range of diverse and disability baby dolls, launched nine months ago.
+After Olivia left her full-time job in a law firm to become a carer for her then seven year old daughter.
+It was on a shopping trip with her daughter, Amira, that they both noticed the lack of diversity and disability dolls in the high street shops.
 With only a few savings Olivia began work on the doll illustration, packaging and concept book.
 During a global pandemic and homeschooling her daughter in June 2020 she successfully raised £6,000 through a crowdfunding platform to begin the manufacturing of the doll prototype.
 In the early stages of the business, Olivia used Business & IP Centre Leeds and one of their IP sessions.

-Wednesday The day starts like every other day, unfortunately Amira is not having a good day.
-After calming her down we go on a trip to the park and anything work related is put on pause until she’s in bed.
-It’s times like these when she really needs me and I’ve got a busy work schedule I have to prioritise what’s more important, obviously that’s Amira.
+The day starts like every other day, unfortunately, Amira is not having a good day.
+After calming her down we go on a trip to the park and anything work-related is put on pause until she’s in bed.
+It’s times like these when she really needs me and I’ve got a busy work schedule I have to prioritise what’s more important, obviously, that’s Amira.

-Weekend Once the weekend arrives it’s time to spend time with my daughter and family.
-We enjoy going on drive to the countryside, and just switching off.
-Anything work related will wait until Monday.
+Once the weekend arrives it’s time to spend time with my daughter and family.
+We enjoy going on a drive to the countryside, and just switching off.
+Anything work-related will wait until Monday.